orb-lang/cluster/doc/md/cluster.md

 seed, instance, and all argument, first to the super builder, then to the new builder\.

+A `true` argument means the original builder is to be reused but the new metatable applied\.

 ```lua
 local function extendbuilder(seed, builder)
    assert(is_seed[seed], "#1 to construct must be a seed")